-Classmark: Resources in libraries are organised according to a classification system.
+Classmark: Resources in libraries are organised by subject.
 This enables libraries to place books on the same subject together on the shelves.
 The classmark is a combination of numbers and letters.
 The numbers refer to the subject of the resource and the letters refer to the author/editor name.

 - eg. ‘Dubliners' by James Joyce classmark: 823.91 JOY

 - A photocopy or print out from a printer.